School Science Lessons

 Heat the loop in a Bunsen burner flame then dip the hot loop in borax powder, Na2B4O7.10H2O.

-Heat borax in the hottest part of the flame so that it swells to lose water of crystallization, then shrinks and fuses to form a bead filling the loop of the platinum wire.
+The borax swells to lose water of crystallization, then shrinks and fuses to form a transparent bead filling the loop of the platinum wire.

 Dip the bead in water then in a very small amount of the metal salt that sticks to the bead.